JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 I found the absolute value of the training or validation mean squared error loss was not an explicit indicator that the car would drive successfully.

 After the car successfully drove around most of the track, I noticed trouble spots on the course: sharp turns.
 Although tuning parts of the model may help (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in those sharp turns.
 I drove/trained the car on how to approach the turns - six iterations for each turn.
-I also emphasized hugging the inner curve -- as human drivers, it's much more natural to turn closer to the inner curve and override the sensation of centripetal force than let the car drift to the outer curve.
+I also emphasized hugging the inner curve.
+As human drivers, it's much more natural to turn closer to the inner curve and override the sensation of centripetal force than to let the car drift to the outer curve.